Who is this guy?

 I am a graying web programmer, techno-activist, romantic idealist, who never quite left the sixties, even though I became quite successful in the Internet space.

 My business philosphy is different now than when I toiled in the bigco world.
-About a decade ago I experienced a life-altering epiphany: I was sacrificing my personal life and health to feed a corporate monster.
+About 18 years ago I experienced a life-altering epiphany: I was sacrificing my personal life and health to feed a corporate monster.

 I gained this insight while lying on an emergency room gurney.
 At only 48 years old, I had been struck by a heart attack — at my desk at 7 am on the day after Christmas!